HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md

 ```

-### Helm Chart Configuration to Enable the Private Key in License Manager
+### Helm chart configuration to enable the private key in HCL DX License Manager

 1. Create your secret using a private Key: